 Here is an easy DIY pom pom maker you can create from a scrap of cardboard.

-This craft has been super popular since I first published it a year ago, and I’ve had lots of questions about measurements and requests for a template.
+This craft has been super popular since I first published it in 2016, and I’ve had lots of questions about measurements and requests for a template.
 I hear you, and now I’ve added one!
 I’ve also created a short video tutorial.

 I really hate to admit this but as a craft blogger I struggled for a long time to make a decent pom pom.
 In the olden days when I was a child we used cardboard discs shaped like a donut and you would spend a very, very long time carefully wrapping yarn around and through the hole in the centre until it was plump and ready to trim.
 In this day and age we’re all a bit less patient and that technique seems very cumbersome and tedious (I’m sure I don’t just speak for myself here).